covertivy/pweb/README.md

 ]
 ```

 >**NOTE:** Some websites give the user a default cookie without the user being logged in, make sure to include **all** of the cookies to avoid problems in the future.
-Also note that depending on the site the cookie might be able to replace a login form and therefor allow you to test the site without logging in and only by using the cookie, test for this to make your life a lot easier.
+Also, note that depending on the site the cookie might be able to replace a login form and therefor allow you to test the site without logging in and only by using the cookie, test for this to make your life a lot easier.

 ## Installation And Setup